vo-hong-thanh/RSSALib/README.md

 The use of RSSALib for building stand-alone applications is shown in the following code snippet
 ![GUI ](figs/api_rssa.gif)
-In this usage, we first load the biochemical model, and call the 'runSim()' method of the simulator to perform the simulation.
+In this usage, we first load the biochemical model by calling the 'loadModel()' method, whose input is the file contians the description of the model.
+The model is then executed by invoking the 'runSim()' method of the simulator.
+The method takes four parameters:
+ 1. the simulation time: the maximum time the simulation algorithm will advance the model to.
+ 2. the logging time interval: the interval when the simulation is recorded
+ 3. the isWritingFile: to decide whether the ouput will be written to file
+ 4. the outputFilename: name of the file to write to if isWritingFile is true The runSim() method will return a vector contains the states at logging time.

+All the simulation algorithms in RSSALib implemented these two methods, defined in the interface 'IAlgorithm'.

 ## References: